 “Financial Quackery” is one of the main reasons most people struggle financially.
-This video is my attempt at humour to explain what to look for to get real advice, rather than the typical industry foolishness pretending to be advice.
+This video and podcast episode is my attempt at humour to explain what to look for to get real advice, rather than the typical industry foolishness pretending to be advice.

 If you prefer to read it, here is a transcript of the video: